Ayalon Cave

-The Ayalon Cave (מערת איילון, Arabic/Aramaic, Shiha شيحا) is a large limestone cave near Ramla, Israel, with a worldwide unique ecosystem.
+The Ayalon Cave, in academic papers spelled Ayyalon Cave (מערת איילון), is a large limestone cave near Ramla, Israel, with a worldwide unique ecosystem.
 As photosynthesis is not possible inside the completely dark cave, the food chain that developed inside is solely based on bacteria capable of chemosynthesis: the bacteria are consuming the inorganic matter available in the groundwater, and then themselves become the organic food source for the rest of the food chain.
 As of 2021, Ayalon Cave was one of less than 10 such subterranean ecosystems known in the world, with each of them being distinctly different from the rest.
 Eight new invertebrate species were discovered there in April 2006 - four seawater and freshwater crustaceans along with four terrestrial animals, one of them a species of blind scorpion – with many more expected to be discovered.

+Arabic name of the area

+The fact that the general site which includes the cave has a significant number of caves and caverns was, according to Israeli historian Roy Marom, already known to the ancients.
+In 2022 he interpreted the fact that the wider site was recorded in the 16th century as Mazraʽat šīḥa (Mazra'at Shikha), a term derived from the Aramaic word šyḥ’ and resulting in the meaning of "the farm of the pit, cavity, ditch", as a consequence of the transmission of toponyms and topographic knowledge over centuries.
+This is, however, not the only interpretation: In the 19th century, the wider site was known as muġur šīḥa ("Shikha Caves"), which was seen by John Edward Dinsmore and Gustaf Dalman in their 1911 article on the flora of Palestine, as referring to a shrub, šīḥ (shikh), the Arabic nomen unitatis of Artemisia herba-alba (white wormwood), the resulting name translating to "Farm of the white wormwood".

 Discovery and description

-According to historian Roy Marom, the existence of significant caves on the site was known to the ancients.
-In the 16th century, the site is recorded as Mazraʽat šīḥah /Mazraʽat šīḥa/ [54], “the farm of the pit, cavity, ditch”, from Aramaic šyḥ’, exemplifiying and motivated by the fact that the site has dozens of caves and underground caverns.
-In the 19th century, the site was known as muġur šīḥa ("Shiha Caves").

-The cave was rediscovered in 2006 when a small opening was discerned in the quarry.
+The cave itself was discovered in 2006 when a small opening was discerned in the quarry.

 The cave, 100 m deep, extends 2700 m including its branches, which makes it the third-largest limestone cave in Israel.

+Million years ago (the popular Times of Israel newspaper mentions the figure of five million years), the cave was cut off from the surface, forcing the creatures caught up inside to adapt to its specific conditions, characterised by complete darkness and the presence of sulfurous waters.
+The cave was geologically covered by a ca. 100 m thick layer of chalk.
+The almost impermeable rock isolated the cave from the photosynthetic surface, precluding percolation of water, organic matter, and nutrients.
+This only changed in 2006, when quarrying activities truncated the insulating cap rock.